Ylianst/MeshCentral/docs/docs/meshcentral/faq.md

 # Branding and Customisation

-You can brand and customise MeshCentral almost as much as you like without delving into the code, a few changes in the config.json file and uplaoding images can change the way your system looks.
+You can brand and customise MeshCentral almost as much as you like without delving into the code, a few changes in the config.json file and uploading images can change the way your system looks.
 Read more [here](https://ylianst.github.io/MeshCentral/meshcentral/#branding-terms-of-use)

+!!!note
+    You will need to reinstall the agent for agent customizations to take effect.